CLI Commands

 Usage

-mk-notes sync -i <directoryPath> -d <notionPageUrl> -k <notionApiKey>
+mk-notes sync -i <path> -d <notionPageUrl> -k <notionApiKey>

 Required Options

--i, --input <directoryPath>
+-i, --input <path>

 : URL of the parent Notion page where content will be synchronized-k, --notion-api-key <notionApiKey>